smartdisk/appres/README.md

 # Now is under developing.
+Coming soon...
 Thank you.
 <br/>

 # Install